 - Apply XSLT transformation on an empty document using all active Context Only analysis rules.
 The rules’ parameters and the analysis context are provided to the analysis rule as XSLT variables.

 Types of analysis rules

-The Context Only rules can be used to only analyze current database schema.
-This kind of rules does not depend on the analyzed T-SQL code, but only on the current connection context which is available inside the rule expression using the $context (the root Context node), $server (current Server node) and $database (current Database node) variables.
+The Context Only rules can be used to only analyze the current database schema.
+This kind of rule does not depend on the analyzed T-SQL code, but only on the current connection context which is available inside the rule expression using the $context (the root Context node), $server (current Server node) and $database (current Database node) variables.

 Important for the Context Only analysis rules is that they are evaluated only once at the beginning of the analysis process.

-The Batch analysis rules also have access to the analysis context, but are focused on the T-SQL code its SQML representation.
+The Batch analysis rules also have access to the analysis context but are focused on the T-SQL code its SQML representation.
 The batch rules are applied separately for each of the analyzed T-SQL batches.

 The explicit rules are not a separate rule type, but just rules added to the Explicit Rules group.
 This group is meant to store all the rules which are designed to be executed separately, because the results they produce generally (but not necessarily) are more informational than indicating defects or showing possible problems.